 Fastest Jump Rope in the West

-No joke, the Elite Surge is one quick jump rope.
-I advanced from singles to doubles practically overnight, so I don’t doubt for a second that those of you who have already mastered the double-under will be going for triples.
+I’m not kidding, the Elite Surge is one quick jump rope.
+I advanced from singles to doubles practically overnight, so I don’t doubt for a nanosecond that those of you who have already mastered the double-under will be going for triples.

-What makes the Elite Surge faster than other jump rope models is that it has dual ball bearings instead of a single bearing (or bushings.)
+What makes the Elite Surge faster than other jump ropes is the dual ball bearings that it has instead of a single bearing (or bushings.)
 These two bearing surround the cable; one on top and one below the insert of the cable.
 This set-up helps to make the handles feel more balanced than other models, and it also allows the cable to spin both smoothly and incredibly fast.

-There are also many cables available for the Surge.
+There are also a bunch of cable options available for the Surge.
 I’ve got the 1/16″ high-speed wire cable; the coated, heavy-duty outdoor cable; and one of the all-purpose cables.
 The wire cable is the cable for you hardcore CrossFitters, but they all serve a purpose.
 All the cables come long enough to customize, and swapping the cables out takes only a few seconds; no different than similar high-speed ropes.

 When it comes to finding a gift for a CrossFitter, this may very well be one of the best, low-cost gifts out there.
 This model is only $21.99 from buyjumpropes.net, and it includes any cable you want, comes in silver or red, and even comes with a storage bag.
 You can get a minor price break if you buy two of the as well.
 Gift for yourself too?